Realising our best future

 Our innovation and excellence in both education and research generate ideas that transform lives and communities.
 We will be Australia’s most progressive and responsive university, leading in blending digital capability with our distinctive campus precincts.
 We will leverage strong partnerships to maximise the social, cultural and economic impact we deliver regionally, nationally and globally.

 These five Impact themes are our compass, helping us navigate opportunities and decisions.

 - Advancing society, culture and the economy

 Deakin is committed to Reconciliation and Treaty, advancing the educational aspirations of Aboriginal and Torres Strait Islander Peoples, and moving Indigenous Knowledges into the mainstream of Australian life.
 All our endeavours aim to reflect Australia’s full history and seek to build an inclusive future.

-Each year we publish an annual report to fulfil our statutory requirements and update the community on our activities and outcomes.
+Our annual report addresses statutory requirements and updates the community on our activities and outcomes.

 Deakin’s Business School was the first in Australia to develop a focus on integrated reporting to improve transparency and trust in reporting.
-We've put this research into practice by using integrated reporting principles to develop the content, structure and style of our 2018, 2019 and 2020 Annual Reports.
+We've put this research into practice by using integrated reporting principles for our annual report.
 We're the first Australian university to do so and one of few in the world.
+Our annual report has been designed and formatted to meet the ISO standard for a universally accessible PDF.

-The report shows that 2020 was not just a year of crisis but one of transition to the future, going forward as a strong and resilient Deakin, positioned to continue to deliver for our students and communities in the coming years.
-The report describes how Deakin creates value for its stakeholders, acknowledging that it relies on more than financial capital to create long-term value.
+The 2022 report details how Deakin creates value for our students, communities and stakeholders, acknowledging that we rely on more than financial capital to create long-term value.
 Deakin uses the term ‘enablers’ rather than 'capitals' (a term often used to describe the key pillars of integrated reporting).